 Explore Pro Hart Artwork

-Pro was also a sculptor.
+Pro Hart Artist was also a sculptor.
 He began sculpting in the 1960’s using ceramics, bronze and silver before discovering steel, which he considers to be his best medium.
-Many of Pro’s sculptures can be found in and around Broken Hill town.
+Many of Pro’s sculptures can be found in and around Broken Hill town and in his Pro Hart Gallery.

 In 1962 a gallery director in Adelaide, South Australia discovered Pro Hart Art.
-As a result of his first Pro Hart art exhibition, the Pro Hart legend was born.
-Since that time Pro developed a highly individualistic semi-primitive style, depicting scenes typical of the Australian outback.
-Working in oils and water colours with both brush and pallet knife and using vivid colours true to the harshness of the outback, his paintings have won world acclaim.
+As a result of his first Pro Hart Gallery exhibition, the Pro Hart Artist legend was born.
+Since that time, Pro developed a highly individualistic semi-primitive style, depicting scenes typical of the Australian outback.
+Working in oils and water colours with both brush and pallet knife and using vivid colours true to the harshness of the outback, Pro Harts paintings have won world acclaim.

 His Pro Hart paintings depict the vastness of the outback with its harsh yet beautiful landscape and sheep stations from where he grew up.
 Pro loved to find comedy in outback events such as the country Race Meetings and the huge family picnics in the dried-up creek beds.
 Other great areas of inspiration are the long sandy beaches with people at play and the cosmopolitan metropolises with workers hurrying about their, seemingly, never ending business.
 His quirky insect series became famous when millions saw the cleaning lady on television throwing up her hands and saying, ‘Mr Hart, what a mess!’ after Pro had turned the Du Pont carpet into a canvas and transformed the food mess into a gorgeous dragonfly.
 Pro Hart art captures a unique history of Australia its people and their lifestyle.